-Average loss rate Trade receivables
+Average loss rate Trade receivables from contract with customers RMB'000

-RMB'000

-Current (not past due) 0.83% 70,815
+Current (not past due) 0.84% 72,961

 1-30 days past due 100% 2

-31-90 days past due
+31-90 days past due -

-More than 90 days past due 100% 5,526
+More than 90 days past due 100% 5,773

-76,343

-During the year ended 30 June 2023, the Group provided RMB268,000 (2022: reversed RMB2,087,000) impairment allowance for trade receivables, based on the collective assessment.
+During the year ended 30 June 2024, the impairment allowance for trade receivables from contract with customers of approximately RMB289,000 (2023: RMB268,000) was recognised, based on the collective assessment.

-- In determining the ECL for other receivables, the management of the Group has taken into account the historical default experience and forward-looking information, such as GDP, as appropriate, and concluded that no significant increase in credit risk since initial recognition is noted and risk of default is insignificant, and therefore, no impairment has been recognised. - The Group measures the loss allowance on liquid funds equal to 12-month ECL.
-The credit risk on liquid funds is limited because cash are placed with reputable banks with external credit rating of at least Baa2 (2022: Baa2) assigned by an international credit rating agency or state owned.
+- 2. In determining the ECL for other receivables, the management of the Group has taken into account the historical default experience and forward-looking information, such as gross domestic products, as appropriate, and concluded that no significant increase in credit risk since initial recognition is noted and risk of default is insignificant, and therefore, no impairment has been recognised. - 3.
+The Group measures the loss allowance on liquid funds equal to 12-month ECL.
+The credit risk on liquid funds is limited because cash are placed with reputable banks with external credit rating of at least Baa2 (2023: Baa2) assigned by an international credit rating agency or state owned.